ome/omero_search_engine/docs/configuration/configuration_installation.rst

       * ``set_elasticsearch_configuration``
       * ``set_elasticsearch_password``

-* When the app runs for the first time, it will look for the application configuration file.
+* When the app runs for the first time, it looks for the application configuration file.

   * If the file does not exist, it will copy a default file to the user's home folder.
   * The file contains some default values that the user should modify.